shredtechular/test/wp-content/plugins/kraken-image-optimizer/readme.txt

 For advanced users, there is a third party WordPress Command Line Interface (CLI) tool to allow image optimization from the command line, or by using cron.
 For details, visit: https://github.com/tillkruss/wp-cli-kraken

-= Features on the way =
-* Optimize images directly to Amazon S3.
-* Optimize entire media library in one click.
-* Optimize your currently active theme.
-* WordPress Multisite support.

 Please send bug reports, problems, feature requests and so on to support (at) Kraken dot io, or directly to the author of this plugin.

 = Connect with Kraken.io =